 The Line features are to be meshed using two-dimensional beam elements.
-A 2D thick beam element is automatically provided in the Attributes review but to show the process involved another will be defined:
+A 2D thick beam element is automatically provided in the Attributes Treeview but to show the process involved another will be defined:

+Attributes

-Attributes Mesh > Line...
+Mesh >

+Line

-- Select Thick beam, Linear elements. - Set the number of divisions to be 1 - Enter the attribute name as Thick Beam then click OK - Select the whole model. (press the Ctrl and A keys together). - Drag and drop the mesh attribute Thick Beam from the selected model Lines.
+- Select Thick beam, Linear elements. - Set the number of divisions to be 1 - Enter the attribute name as Thick Beam then click OK - Select the whole model. (press the Ctrl and A keys together). - Drag and drop the mesh attribute Thick Beam from the \clubsuit Treeview onto the selected model Lines.

 Note.
 When an assignment is made confirmation of the assignment is written to the Text Output Window.
+Note also that when mesh is assigned to line beams the mesh colour occludes the line colour to show which features have been meshed.